Annoying Things Flight Instructors Do

 Not Fessing Up to Mistakes

 Flight training students are expected to mess up, so they're quick to take the blame for mistakes made in the aircraft.
-An instructor that doesn't take responsibility for his own errors sets a bad example and will quickly lose credibility with a student.
+An instructor that doesn't take responsibility for their own errors sets a bad example and will quickly lose credibility with a student.

 Pretending to Know Everything